Manaro Voui: Name

 Manaro Voui is the name used in various articles in 2017 by Vanuatu Digest, Reuters, Associated Press and Radio New Zealand.

 Manaro is the name used in Encyclopædia Britannica in their entry on Aoba.

 Manaro is also the name used in 2017 articles in Vanuatu Daily Post and The Guardian for the volcano (cinder cone) in the middle of the lake on top of Mount Lombenben.

 Volcanic activity

-The mountain is one of the most dangerously active volcanoes in the world; its last eruption was recorded in 2017.
+The volcanic mountain is one of the most dangerously active volcanoes in the world; its last eruption was recorded in 2017.
 Previously, up to 5,000 people living near the volcano have had to be evacuated for their safety.

 The volcano's recent history includes eruptions in 1966, 2005 and 2016.
 In general, the new activity can happen anywhere on Ambae, but with highest likelihood in the rift zone, a long 2 km wide region that runs the length of the island and contains the summit.